juju/docs/src/en/help-oracle.md

 - 'Username' (your email address)
 - 'Password' (temporary)

-Upon first login (using either of the above URLs) you will be prompted to change the temporary password to arrive at your final password.
+Upon first login (to 'My Services URL') you will be prompted to change the temporary password to arrive at your final password.

 ## Ubuntu images